THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 When I say I was excited about visiting Thailand, it was mostly because I absolutely love Thai food.
 On that front, Thailand did not disappoint.
 We had so many classic dishes at Phuket restaurants such as Pad Thai and Pad See Ew (David’s favorite and mine, respectively).
 Of course, we also got to explore more unique Thai dishes that we fell in love with, and I have to wonder; are these dishes available back home and I just never knew enough to order them?

 Dining at Phuket restaurants is shockingly cheap.
 Meals were around $10 USD each; less if it’s side-of-the-road casual, and more if it’s a Western menu.
+And the food is amazing – so amazing, its a UNESCO Creative City of Gastronomy.

 Our friend Michelle introduced us to this restaurant, which is out of town near the Elephant Sanctuary.
 She had invited us to join her and three of her lady friends – one of whom has lived in Thailand for over 20 years – out to dinner.
 We trusted in our locals, who ordered a variety of dishes for us all to share.
 This is where I tried my new favorite Thai dish – lemongrass salad.